Stenberg v. Carhart: Effects of the decision

-By a 5-4 majority, the Nebraska law was struck down, as were all other state laws banning partial-birth abortion.
-In 2003, however, the federal government enacted a Partial-Birth Abortion Ban Act.
+By a 5–4 majority, the Nebraska law was struck down, as were all other state laws banning partial-birth abortion.
+Three years later, however, the federal government enacted a Partial-Birth Abortion Ban Act of 2003.
 This law did not include an exception for the health of the woman, as Justice O'Connor said it must.
 Congress inserted findings into the law saying that the procedure is never needed to protect maternal health.
 Although several federal judges struck down this federal law, citing the precedent of Stenberg v.
 Carhart, it was eventually upheld by the Supreme Court in Gonzales v.
-Carhart.The Supreme Court's decision in Gonzales v.
-Carhart concerns similar questions as those in Stenberg, but this time in the context of a federal statute.
-The decision in Gonzales v.
-Carhart has narrowed the holding in this case; the cases are largely indistinguishable and can be explained only by the replacement of Justice O'Connor with Justice Samuel Alito, who voted to uphold the law.
+Carhart.